 - (1) Represents potential payments under the Cash Incentive Plan.
 Payment of cash bonuses is deferred until such time as (1) the Company completes a Merger Transaction, or (2) the Compensation Committee determines the Company has sufficient cash on hand to render payment, neither of which may ever occur.
-Accordingly, there can be no assurance that Cash Incentive Plan participants will ever be paid a cash bonus under the Cash Incentive Plan. - (2) Mr. Barbier is entitled to 33.3% of any amounts payable under the Cash Incentive Plan. - (3) Represents 33.3% of \$10.0 million, which is the amount Mr. Barbier could potentially be paid for the Company's achievement of the first Valuation Milestone of \$200 million under the Cash Incentive Plan. - (4) Reflects a representative target amount for Mr. Barbier under the Cash Incentive Plan based on the Company's performance during the fiscal year ended December 31, 2020, during which the first Valuation Milestone was achieved. - (5) Represents the maximum Mr. Barbier could potentially earn under the Cash Incentive Plan assuming the Company achieves the maximum Valuation Milestone of \$5.0 billion and the other performance conditions described above are achieved. - (6) For executive officers other than Mr. Barbier, the Cash Incentive Plan does not include minimum potential payment amounts. - (7) Dr. Friedmann is a member of the Scientific and Technical team, which is entitled to receive in the aggregate a maximum of 33.3% of any bonus award triggered upon attainment of a Valuation Milestone, provided that actual aggregate amounts may be less than 33.3% in the sole discretion of the Compensation Committee.
-Amount under the heading "Maximum" represents the theoretical maximum award for Dr. Friedmann as of the inception of the Cash Incentive Plan assuming the maximum amount for his team was awarded, and awarded solely to Dr. Friedmann, which we believe is an unrealistic assumption.
-The Compensation Committee may elect to award no amounts to Dr. Friedmann even if all Valuation Milestones have been met, such that he has no target payment. - (8) Mr. Schoen is a member of a team which is entitled to receive in the aggregate a maximum of 23.3% of any bonus award triggered upon attainment of a Valuation Milestone, provided that actual aggregate amounts may be less than 23.3% in the sole discretion of the Compensation Committee.
-Amount under the heading "Maximum" represents the theoretical maximum award for Mr. Schoen as of the inception of the Cash Incentive Plan assuming the maximum amount for his team was awarded, and awarded solely to Mr. Schoen, which we believe is an unrealistic assumption.
-The Compensation Committee may elect to award no amounts to Mr. Schoen even if all Valuation Milestones have been met, such that he has no target payment.
+Accordingly, there can be no assurance that Cash Incentive Plan participants will ever be paid a cash bonus under the Cash Incentive Plan. - (2) Dr. Kupiec became a participant in the Cash Incentive Plan on January 4, 2021, his first date of employment with the Company. - (3) The Cash Incentive Plan does not include a minimum or target potential payment amount for Dr. Kupiec. - (4) Dr. Kupiec is a member of the Scientific and Technical team, which is entitled to receive in the aggregate a maximum of 33.3% of any bonus award triggered upon attainment of a Valuation Milestone, provided that actual aggregate amounts may be less than 33.3% in the sole discretion of the Compensation Committee.
+Amount under the heading "Maximum" represents the theoretical maximum award for Dr. Kupiec upon his becoming a participant in the Cash Incentive Plan assuming (1) the maximum amount for his team was awarded, and (2) awarded solely to Dr. Kupiec with no awards to other Scientific and Technical team members, which we believe to be highly improbable and unrealistic assumptions.
+The Compensation Committee may elect to award no amounts to Dr. Kupiec even if all Valuation Milestones have been met, such that he has no target payment.